Metformin Overview Metformin is a medication used to help control type 2 diabetes by lowering blood sugar levels. It works by reducing the amount of sugar your liver makes and helping your body use insulin more effectively. Doctors often prescribe metformin as the first medicine to try when someone

 Source: FDA Adverse Event Reporting System (FAERS).
 Voluntary reports do not establish causation.

-Check interactions with metformin:
+Check interactions with Metformin:

 SafeCheck provides drug interaction information from FDA-approved product labeling (openFDA).
 This is for informational purposes only and is not medical advice.
 Always consult your healthcare provider before making medication decisions.